Sorting with Teams

-Armed with insights from the discretized version of our economy, we then prove that any assignment with its support on the complete mixed and pairwise countermonotonic set is indeed an equilibrium assignment with continuous marginal distributions.
-We first establish that there exists a probability measure concentrated on this support.
-To prove existence, we connect our assignment model to work on risk aggregation by \citet{Wang:2016} that describes when there exists a dependence structure, a measure, such that the sum of idiosyncratic risks is constant.
-We then prove optimality of our assignment by using the integral version of Karamata's inequality with respect to output losses implied by alternative assignments.
-Having characterized the equilibrium assignment, we use a duality argument for multidimensional optimal transport problems, see \citet{Kellerer:1984}, to start deriving that the marginal wage is the marginal worker product.
-To characterize the wages and firm values, we combine our description of optimal assignments with the observation that the marginal worker product is given by the product of the coworker's skills and project value.
-This allows us to write equilibrium wages only as a function of a worker's skill.
+Our main result is derived in a setting with heterogeneous distributions of workers and firms and teams of $n\ge2$ members.
+We prove that a mixed and countermonotonic assignment is optimal, derive its dual, and thus characterize an equilibrium.
+We establish the optimality of a mixed and countermonotonic assignment by using a majorization inequality \citep{Hardy:1929,Karamata:1932,Pecaric:1984}.\footnote{We prove there exists a mixed set by connecting our assignment model to work on risk aggregation by \citet{Wang:2016} that describes when there exists a dependence structure such that the sum of idiosyncratic risks is constant.} We combine our characterization of optimal assignments with a duality argument for multimarginal optimal transport problems \citep{Kellerer:1984} to derive worker wages and firm values.
+Finally, we discuss how our results apply to more general production structures.

-Having characterized the model equilibrium in closed form, we quantitatively illustrate the theory using administrative U.S. earnings records.
+Having characterized equilibrium, we quantitatively illustrate the theory using administrative U.S. earnings records.